ZipNN: Lossless Compression for AI Models: Implementation and Evaluation

 \textbf{First Download} - The speed in the first download showed large variance.
 On the cloud VM we measured 20-40 MBps.
 The home machine achieved approximately 10MBps.

 \textbf{Cached Download} - The second read on the data is likely downloaded from a cloud cache and exhibits speed of 120-130 MBps on the cloud VM and approximately 40MBps at the home location.

-The end-2-end timing behavior is dictated by the time to compress/decompress the model and the time to upload/download it respectively.
-We measured timing with lossless compression on the 3 representative models tested in the previous section.
-Figure~\ref{fig:HFtimes} shows the timing of upload and download speeds of the three models.
+The end-2-end timing behavior is dictated by the time to decompress the model with 8 threads and the time to download it.
+We measured timing with our compression method on the 3 representative models tested in the previous section.
+Figure~\ref{fig:HFtimes} shows the timing of download speeds and also tests the effect on upload times to the cloud.
 Each test was run 10 times for the cached reads and 5 times for the $1^{st}$ timers.
 The variance was almost entirely due to the network time and this standard deviation is depicted in the graph.
-The actual compression and decompression time had very little variance.
+The actual compression and decompression time had little variance.
 For example, for the xlm-RoBERTa model the average time for the decompression was 3.92 seconds with a standard deviation of 0.017.

 As expected, highly compressible models show significant time improvements whereas the less compressible models show more modest time savings.
 Naturally, the time saving is more significant when the network is slower.
 The upload time improves greatly since the bandwidth for uploads is low.
 On the other hand, the upload savings are lower than download with similar bandwidth reflecting the fact that compression is slower than decompression.